ing-bank/probatus/docs/source/index.rst

-Welcome to Probatus's documentation!
+Welcome to Probatus' documentation!
 ====================================
 Library that standardizes and collects different validation steps to be performed on the models.
-We focus on binary classification models (most credit risk models )
+We focus on binary classification models (most credit risk models)

 Installation